0daven/shlink-compose/README.md

 #
-# shlink-docker
+# shlink-Compose
 A Docker Compose implementation of [Shlink](https://shlink.io) with Postgres backend

 Clone the repo
 ```